 As soon as the Temple of Solomon had been completed the Ark of the Covenant was brought up from Zion, the city of David.
 The remainder of the Tabernacle of the Congregation was carried from Gibeon to Jerusalem.
 Then the vessels of the Tabernacle of the Congregation, including the Ark of the Covenant, were placed in the Temple of Solomon in Jerusalem.

 As we understand the significance of this event, the inclusion of the vessels of the Tabernacle of the Congregation in the Temple of Solomon typifies the merging of the Kingdom-age reign of Christ with the new heaven and earth reign of Christ.

 Now Solomon assembled the elders of Israel and all the heads of the tribes, the chief fathers of the children of Israel, in Jerusalem, that they might bring the ark of the covenant of the LORD up from the City of David, which is Zion.
 (II Chronicles 5:2)

 The bringing up of the Ark and the other furnishings of the Tabernacle of the Congregation with the intention of placing them in the new temple was an event of the most extraordinary importance in the history of Israel.
 Solomon understood this fact, and so he brought together in solemn assembly the eldership and the people of the nation.

-The "feast that was in the seventh month" refers to the feast of Tabernacles (Leviticus 23:33-43).
+The “feast which was in the seventh month” refers to the feast of Tabernacles (Leviticus 23:33-43).
 The new heaven and earth reign of Christ is the kingdom-wide fulfillment of the feast of Tabernacles and is identified especially with that feast.

 When we consider the many aspects of the feast of Tabernacles, and then read the Twenty-first and Twenty-second chapters of the Book of Revelation, we discover several concepts that are common to the feast of Tabernacles and the new heaven and earth reign of the Lamb of God and His Wife.